In The News

 Commentary By Dean Dexter

-Another Generation, Another War -- Dean Dexter in the Concord Monitor
+Another Generation, Another War -- Op Ed by Dean Dexter in the Concord Monitor

-Styles Bridges, Yankee Senator -- Review by Dean Dexter
+Styles Bridges, Yankee Senator --Book Review by Dean Dexter

 Access Dean Dexter's blog here.

 With the "Big Guy," Bob Schieffer, CBS News.
 Week of the NH First in the Nation Presidential Primary 2016

 See Additional Columns Below